Best WordPress Widgets For Sidebar

 7. Testimonial WordPress Widget

 One of the easiest ways to increase the credibility of your blog is to add testimonials.
-Having testimonials is must when you are offering services/products.
+Having testimonials is a must when you are offering services/products.
 It will increase your conversion rates.
 You can easily add testimonials by using a text widget.
 But if you want more functionalities like collecting testimonials, you need to use a plugin.

 - Testimonial Widgets: It lets you show testimonials on the sidebar randomly or selectively.
 You can insert testimonials via shortcode or widget.